 - a.
 Introduction: - i.
 Title VII of the Civil Rights Act of 1964 prohibits discrimination on the basis of race, color, sex, age, or national origin. - ii.
-It is the Minnesota Alliance on Crime's policy to promote a workplace free from sexual harassment. - 1) Each individual has the right to work in a professional atmosphere which promotes equal opportunity and prohibits discriminatory practices, including sexual harassment. - 2) At the Minnesota Alliance on Crime, sexual harassment, whether verbal, physical, or environmental, is unacceptable and will not be tolerated.
+It is the Minnesota Alliance on Crime's policy to promote a workplace free from sexual harassment. - 1) Each individual has the right to work in a professional atmosphere which promotes equal opportunity and prohibits discriminatory practices, including sexual harassment. - 2) At the Minnesota Alliance on Crime, sexual harassment, whether verbal, physical, or environmental, is unacceptable and will not be tolerated. - b.
+Definition: - i.

-b.
-Definition:

-i.
 For the purposes of this policy, sexual harassment is defined as unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature when:

-- 1) Submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment; - Submission to or rejection of such conduct by an individual is used as the basis for employment decisions affecting such individual; or - 3) Such conduct has the purpose of effect of unreasonably interfering with an individual's work performance or creating an intimidating, hostile, or offensive work environment. - ii.
-Examples of sexual harassment include, but are not limited to: - 1) Unwanted sexual advances; - Demands for sexual favors in exchange for favorable treatment or continued employment; - 3) Repeated sexual jokes, flirtation, advances or propositions; - 4) Verbal abuse of a sexual nature; graphic, verbal commentary about an individual's body, sexual prowess, or sexual deficiencies; - 5) Leering, whistling, touching, or pinching; - 6) Suggestive insulting or obscene comments; - 7) Gestures of a sexual nature; and/or - 8) Display in the workplace of sexually-suggestive objects or pictures.
+- 1) Submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment; - 2) Submission to or rejection of such conduct by an individual is used as the basis for employment decisions affecting such individual; or - Such conduct has the purpose of effect of unreasonably interfering with an individual's work performance or creating an intimidating, hostile, or offensive work environment. - ii.
+Examples of sexual harassment include, but are not limited to: - 1) Unwanted sexual advances; - Demands for sexual favors in exchange for favorable treatment or continued employment; - 3) Repeated sexual jokes, flirtation, advances or propositions; - 4) Verbal abuse of a sexual nature; graphic, verbal commentary about an individual's body, sexual prowess, or sexual deficiencies; - 5) Leering, whistling, touching, or pinching; - 6) Suggestive insulting or obscene comments; - 7) Gestures of a sexual nature; and/or - 8) Display in the workplace of sexually-suggestive objects or pictures. - c.
+Guidelines: - i.
+This policy covers all employees, interns, and volunteers of the Minnesota Alliance on Crime. - The Minnesota Alliance on Crime will not tolerate, condone, or allow sexual harassment, whether engaged in by fellow employees, supervisors, managers, or by outside clients or other non-employees who conduct business with the Minnesota Alliance on Crime. - 2) The Minnesota Alliance on Crime encourages reporting of all incidents of sexual harassment regardless of who may be the offender. - ii.

-c.
-Guidelines:

-- i.
-This policy covers all employees, interns, and volunteers of the Minnesota Alliance on Crime. - 1) The Minnesota Alliance on Crime will not tolerate, condone, or allow sexual harassment, whether engaged in by fellow employees, supervisors, managers, or by outside clients or other non-employees who conduct business with the Minnesota Alliance on Crime. - 2) The Minnesota Alliance on Crime encourages reporting of all incidents of sexual harassment regardless of who may be the offender. - ii.
 All supervisory personnel within the agency are responsible for eliminating any and all forms of known sexual harassment.
 Any supervisory personnel who know of sexual harassment occurring at the Minnesota Alliance on Crime and fail to take corrective action pursuant to this policy will be subject to discipline up to, and including, termination. - iii.
-The Minnesota Alliance on Crime encourages individuals who believe they are being harassed to firmly and promptly notify the offender that his or her behavior is unwelcome. - 1) The Minnesota Alliance on Crime also recognizes that this form of notification to the offender may not always be safe, effective, or possible.
+The Minnesota Alliance on Crime encourages individuals who believe they are being harassed to firmly and promptly notify the offender that his or her behavior is unwelcome. - 1) The Minnesota Alliance on Crime also recognizes that this form of notification to the offender may not always be safe, effective, or possible. - 2) In the event that this form of notification to the offender is either ineffective or impossible, the Executive Committee of the Board of Directors should be contacted through the procedure outlined below.